29Saksham2005/CareerSensei/README.md

 - **Progress Analytics:** Visualize your growth and stay motivated.
 - **Smart Notifications:** Receive reminders and celebrate your achievements.
 - **Profile Management:** Maintain your skills and career objectives in one place.
-- **Skill Gap Analysis:** Identifies missing skills for desired roles.
+- **Skill Gap Analysis:** Identifies missing skills for desired roles..

 ## 🚀 Getting Started